RESEARCH AND DESIGN

 Research Project Lead

-I led a team of four other researchers from research design to publication writing.
+I led a team of four other researchers from research design to publication writing to explore Black Twitter and the Green Book.
 18 participants were interviewed and over 75,000 tweets were collected using MAXQDA.
-We used Taguette to conduct open coding.
-As a group, we wrote and published two papers.
-A Medium post was written to contribute to public scholarship.
-Two news stories about our research were published for Boulder Weekly and the Denver Post.
+We also thematically analyzed 4 editions of the Green Book.
+We used Taguette to conduct open coding and content analysis on the tweets.
+A Medium post was written about the research to contribute to public scholarship.
+Four academic publications resulted from this research for Interactions Magazine, GROUP, CSCW, and Social Media + Society.

 NATIONAL CENTER FOR WOMEN IN INFORMATION TECHNOLOGY (NCWIT)